fabian818/oiai-frontend/README.md

 ### Disclaimer

 While deploying to S3, the preferred deployment stack would have included both **S3 and CloudFront** for optimized content delivery.
-However, due to an AWS Service Quota limitation in my account, creating additional CloudFront distributions was not possible.
+However, due to an AWS Service Quota limitation in my account, creating additional CloudFront distributions was not possible for now.

 ## Future Enhancements